Build a PiRogue

-PiRogue OS is released on GitHub and can be found in the release section of the PiRogue OS repository.
+PiRogue OS is periodically released.
 The OS is pre-configured so you just need to flash it on a micro SD-card.
 The image (the binary file to be flashed on the SD-card) is compressed.
 The file you have to download on your computer has a name following this schema

 Set up your SD card

-We advice you to download Balena Etcher and install it on your computer.
+We recommend to download Balena Etcher and install it on your computer.
 Run Balena Etcher as administrator and follow the steps illustrated by the screenshots below.

-Once the flashing is complete, unplug the SD-card from your computer.
+Once the flashing is complete, eject the SD-card from your computer.